yash1th25/scratchfin/readme.md

 I wrote python scripts to load the csv into database, which makes the process of executing the test cases easy.

+##Manual creation
-To work my application on various platform, create a Docker container my using the workflow `.github/workflows/maven.yml`
+1. To work my application on various platform, create a Docker container using below command.
+We can change the platform as per your requirement.
+    Manual creation: `docker build -t restapi . --platform=linux/arm64`

+##Automation
+2. We can also create the image by using the workflow `.github/workflows/maven.yml` by changing the envirnoment variable platform as per your architecture and OS add screenshot

+3. The tag of the image is printed in the console logs of workflow.

+ add screenshot
+4. Now pull the image using docker pull yasharitha123.jfrog.io/docker/restapi:<image tag> and run it using below command

+  docker  container run --name restapi  -e SQL_HOST=<give the ip address of the postgress> -e SQL_DB_NAME=userdb -e SQL_USERNAME=postgres -e SQL_PASSWORD=admin -d -p 8080:8080 yasharitha123.jfrog.io/docker/restapi:<image tag>

+Note: IP address of the postgres is obtained by docker inspect <containerID>